-• The user takes full responsibility for his or her device and keeps it with himself/herself at all times or locked away.
-Whilst the School provides secure lockable lockers for students, the School is not responsible for the security (including loss, damage or theft) of any device that is not defined as the property of the School.
+• The user takes full responsibility for their device and keeps it with themselves at all times or locked away.
+Whilst the School provides secure lockable lockers for students, the school is not responsible for the security (including loss, damage or theft) of any device that is not defined as the property of the school.

 School insurance cover will therefore not be applicable or valid.
-The School would therefore encourage all students, staff, volunteers, governors and visitors/guests to extend their home insurance policy under the personal possessions section or alternatively cover electronic devices by a separate policy.
+The school would therefore encourage all students, staff, volunteers, governors and visitors/guests to extend their home insurance policy under the personal possessions section or alternatively cover electronic devices by a separate policy.

-Insurance is, of course, a personal decision, but if students, staff, volunteers, governors and visitors/guests choose not to insure such items, please be aware that the School's insurance policy does NOT cover users' personal possessions.
+Insurance is, of course, a personal decision, but if students, staff, volunteers, governors and visitors/guests choose not to insure such items, please be aware that the school's insurance policy does NOT cover users' personal possessions.

-If a device is stolen from the School grounds the School will investigate the theft.
-Wilful damage to devices will also be investigated by the School.
-Reception must be notified immediately of any incidents and these will be logged.
+If a device is stolen from the school grounds the school will investigate the theft.
+Wilful damage to devices will also be investigated by the school.
+Reception must be notified immediately of any incidents, and these will be logged.